Andrea1710/mongodb_express_vue.js_node.js/README.md

 ## Usage

-Open the Browser at http://localhost:3000
+Open the Browser at http://localhost:3000 and see the Table with the form to Add, Remove and Update Tasks.

 ## Author